-During the design of your modules or training paths, you have the option to add skills to your content.
+During the design of your courses or training paths, you have the option to add skills to your courses.
 It will thus be more easily identifiable during a keyword search.

-The aim is to progressively create a knowledge hub available without having to upload your content beforehand.
+The aim is to progressively create a knowledge hub available without having to upload your courses beforehand.

 Does a skill still not exist?
-Create it and add it on the fly by combining it with content.
+Create it and add it on the fly by combining it with courses.

 To add a non-existing skill: